denisbohm/firefly-ice-electronics/README.md

 firefly-ice-electronics
 =======================

-Firefly Ice Activity Monitor Electronics
+Firefly Ice Activity Monitor / Internet of Things Electronics

 See http://fireflydesign.com for information on the open source Firefly Activity Monitor.